lucia-auth/lucia/documentation/content/main/middleware/node.md

 description: "Learn how to handle requests with Lucia using the Node middleware"
 ---

-Default middleware.
 Can be used for Next.js as well.

 ```ts
 const handleRequest: (